-- ig.
-9.1.
-Dependence of specific electrical conductivity on the solution concentration for some electrolytes - 1.
-Specific electrical conductivity is a maximum for the solutions of strong acids and a little less for strong bases, which can be
+Fig. 9.1.
+Dependence of specific electrical conductivity on the solution concentration for some electrolytes of these electrolytes and high mobility of ions H3O+ и OH-.

+1. Specific electrical conductivity is a maximum for the solutions of strong acids and a little less for strong bases, which can be explained by complete dissociation